-The best pitch decks pack a serious emotional punch.
-They make your investors care about you, your business, and what you’re going to bring to the market.
+The best decks pack a serious emotional punch.
+They make your audience care about you, your business, and what you’re going to bring to the table.

 To do this, you can include details about your brand story, your customers, and how you plan to revolutionize your industry.
-Figure out how to emotionally connect with your audience and why they should care about you and your business—and then infuse that into every slide and bullet point of your pitch.
+Figure out how to emotionally connect with your audience and why they should care about you and your business—and then infuse that into every slide and bullet point.

-In order to pack an emotional punch with your pitch deck, you need to really know your customers.
+In order to pack an emotional punch, you need to really know your customers.
 And the best place to get to know them?
 Social media.
 Design social media graphics that help you connect with your audience with one of Canva’s templates, like the Beige Vintage Flower Instagram Post or the All-Day Breakfast Instagram Post.

 When thinking about the story behind your data, it’s important to consider the following:

 - What message do I want these numbers to convey?

 - Why is it important to my overall pitch?